 But there’s another important reason to plan for connections rather than direct service, one that should be important to anyone who wants transit to be broadly relevant to urban life: Unless you welcome and encourage connections, your network will become very, very complex.

-If a transit system is too complex for people to learn, it can't be used spontaneously, and if you can't use transit spontaneously, then transit is reduced to a very limited role in urban life, serving only trips that people make regularly and can therefore learn how to make even in a complex system.
+If a transit system is too complex for people to learn, it can’t be used spontaneously.
+If you can’t use transit spontaneously, then transit is reduced to a very limited role in urban life, serving only trips that people make regularly and can therefore learn how to make even in a complex system.

 Network maps drawn by transit agencies are often hard to compare, because each is full of details and conventions that make sense only locally.
 To make sense of the Los Angeles map, you must know that line numbers in the 300s and 700s are limited-stop or “Rapid” services that almost always appear on top of a local-stop service on the same street.
 So for example on Vernon Avenue, the big east-west corridor across the center of the Los Angeles image, 105 and 705 are local-stop and rapid versions of the same line.
 These two services are not duplicating each other; in fact, they are designed to complement each other.
 So you should think of 105 and 705 as a single composite line.